idrakimuhamad/react-native-repack/README.md

-# Module-Federation on React-Native with rePack
+# Module-Federation on React-Native with Re.Pack

 ## Get started